Contemporary artist collaborating with, playing with and harnessing matter in various assemblages, arrangements and structures.

 McKeagney graduated in 2017 with First Class Honours from a BA in Art at Dun Laoghaire IADT, Dublin.
 During her BA in 2016 she attended an Erasmus term at The Academy of Fine Art (KUVA) in Helsinki.

-Upon completion of her BA with the Project Glacial Till; removed, refined, dried, dissolved 2017 she was awarded with The Most Promising Graduate Award 2017 by Talbot Studios and is currently in residency at their studios in Dublin.
+Upon completion of her BA with the Project Glacial Till; removed, refined, dried, dissolved 2017 she was awarded with The Most Promising Graduate Award 2017 by Talbot Studios and completed a year long residency there in August 2018.

 McKeagney's practice often incorporates written research and in 2016 she carried out a practical interview based thesis which investigated Artist-run Spaces in Dublin city and the effect of neo-liberal capitalism on their growth.
 This thesis won an Award for Academic Excellence from IADT.

-Emma recently won a Workshop Sculpture Award at Firestation Artist's Studios Ltd. in Dublin where she is currently i n residence in the lead up to her first solo-show entitled Unstable Categories which will take place in Pallas Projects + Studios in Dublin from 14th-24th of June 2018.
+Emma won a Workshop Sculpture Award at Firestation Artist's Studios Ltd. in Dublin in Feb 2018 where she fabricated work in the lead up to her first solo-show entitled Unstable Categories which took place in Pallas Projects + Studios in Dublin from 14th-24th of June 2018.

 "Interested in working with material processes, I like to investigate the role of materials in art, technology and design, and how the interaction of humans and technology changes between the inception of a design idea and the actual use of a tool or object.